 In June 2016, the FASB issued guidance entitled "Measurement of Credit Losses on Financial Instruments."
 The guidance replaces the current incurred loss impairment methodology with a methodology that reflects expected credit losses and requires consideration of a broader range of reasonable and supportable information to inform credit loss estimates.
 Credit losses relating to available-for-sale securities would also be recorded through an allowance for credit losses.
-For public business entities that are not U.S. Securities and Exchange Commission filers this guidance becomes effective for interim and annual periods beginning after December 15, 2020, with early application permitted.
+For public business entities that are not U.S. Securities and Exchange Commission filers, this guidance becomes effective for interim and annual periods beginning after December 15, 2020, with early application permitted.
+In November 2019, the FASB issued an update that amends the mandatory effective date for this guidance for cretain institutions.
+The change resulted from a change in the effective date philosophy that extends and simplifies the adoption by staggering the dates between large public entities and other entities.
+As a result of the change, the new credit loss standard becomes effective for interim and annual reporting periods beginning after December 15, 2022, with early adoption permitted.
+The Association qualifies for the delay in the adoption date.
 The Association is evaluating the impact of adoption on the Association's financial condition and its results of operations.